nanopb/nanopb/docs/reference.rst

     For decoding numeric (including enumerated and boolean) values, use `pb_decode_varint`_, `pb_decode_svarint`_, `pb_decode_fixed32`_ and `pb_decode_fixed64`_.
 They take a pointer to a 32- or 64-bit C variable, which you may then cast to smaller datatype for storage.

     For decoding strings and bytes fields, the length has already been decoded.
-You can therefore check the total length in *stream->state* and read the data using `pb_read`_.
+You can therefore check the total length in *stream->bytes_left* and read the data using `pb_read`_.

     Finally, for decoding submessages in a callback, simply use `pb_decode`_ and pass it the *SubMessage_fields* descriptor array.